Adam Borzęcki

-Adam Borzecki is a Polish-German former ice hockey defenseman.
+Adam Borzęcki (born 6 May 1978) is a Polish former ice hockey defenseman.

 Playing career

 Beginning and junior

 Adam started playing in his native Poland with his local team Stoczniowiec Gdańsk.
 He would also play for KH Zagłębie Sosnowiec until the conclusion of the 1996–97 season where he went over to North America to play 2 seasons with the Rimouski Océanic.
 He would not be selected in the NHL draft but would be signed by the Jackson Bandits of the ECHL.

 North America

 After a season in the ECHL.
 Adam would go on to play for 3 additional seasons in the minor leagues of North America for a total of 6 different franchises.
 During the 2003–04 season he would play one season in the second-tier HockeyAllsvenskan league in Sweden before returning to North America to play one additional season in the minors.

 The German leagues

 Concluding his stay in North America, would spend the rest of his days playing in the German hockey leagues for 3 different franchises.
 He retired in 2018.